Article written by Elisa - Travel Writer & Local in France

 - Nocturnes at Marché Victor Hugo (Thursday night)

 TIP: with this Toulouse City Card, enjoy free entrance to museums along with discounts at dozens of participating partners.
-Travel for free on city buses, trams, and the metro, save money on cruises and boat rental, and much more!
+Travel for free on city buses, trams, and the metro, save money on cruises, boat rental, and much more!

 Day 2 | Toulouse – Carcassonne – Narbonne

-It’s time to hit the road and drive to Narbonne, the next stop of this Southern France road trip.
-The drive Toulouse – Narbonne via the A61 highway is straightforward and it only takes 1.5 hours.
+It’s time to hit the road and drive to Narbonne, the next stop of this South of France trip.
+The drive from Toulouse – Narbonne via the A61 highway is straightforward and only takes 1.5 hours.

 For your stay in Narbonne, book two nights at Hôtel La Résidence.
 Set in an elegant 19th building well located to the Canal de la Robine, with restaurants and public parking nearby, Hôtel La Résidence offers everything you could expect for a perfect stay in Narbonne.